- Career and Technical Education (CTE)

 GENERAL MUSIC (2316-Semester): 7th Grade.
 General Music is open to any and all students who want to learn more about how music works.
 Students will learn how to read/perform music, explore different musical styles, be introduced to basic music theory, and understand why music plays such an important role in our everyday lives.

-CHOIR 1 SOPRANO/ALTO (2304-Semester) 7th, 8th and 9th Grade, CHOIR TENOR/BASS (2305-Semester) 7th, 8th and 9th Grade: In this class students will learn the basics of unison, 2-part, and 3-part singing and music fundamentals.
-They will perform at several concerts during the year.
-Students also learn to listen and understand musical styles, how to read music and understand music theory.
+CHOIR 1 SOPRANO/ALTO (2304-Semester) 7th, 8th and 9th Grade, CHOIR 1 TENOR/BASS (2305-Semester) 7th, 8th and 9th Grade: S/A and T/B choir is open to all students.
+No musical training or experience is required.
+In this class students will learn the basics of unison, 2-part, and 3-part singing.
+This choir will perform at several concerts during the year, listen to and perform many musical styles, learn how to read music, and will come to understand the basics of music theory.
 Fee $10

 ART FOUNDATIONS 1A (2101-Semester): 7th Grade.
 This class is designed to provide an overview of the visual arts, covering a broad variety of art media and techniques.
 The emphasis is on studio production, focusing on the elements and principles of art and design.
 Development of creativity and artistic confidence is the primary focus in this class.
 Students will get to experience projects involving (but not limited to) graphite, colored pencil, ink, chalk pastels, oil pastels, collage, watercolor, polymer clay, scratchboard, and printmaking.
 Higher level thinking skills and visual perception will be developed.
 We will also introduce art criticism and aesthetics.
 Fee $10